|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 The disability benefit is calculated using the current retirement formula without reduction for age and the member's actual years of service credit.

-Your disability retirement annuity is payable to you for life.
-However, you may elect a reduced benefit to provide additional
+Your disability retirement annuity is payable to you for life unless you return to teaching or no longer recertify eligible for disability benefits.
+You may elect a reduced benefit to provide additional

 survivor benefit protection for your beneficiary under joint and